Welcome to the Third Annual Whole Person Health Summit at the University of St. Thomas!

 Breakout Strategy Sessions

 Preparing for a growing aging population who lives longer and lives well requires a multi-level approach.
 It is an opportunity to not only improve services for adults, but to also consider improve accessibility, address social determinants of health, and create new strategies that support all aspects of health and wellbeing – physical, mental, social and spiritual.
-This session will focus on identifying opportunities to improve how we care for our elders and aging neighbors today and in the future, including ways to address growing workforce needs.
+This session will focus on identifying opportunities to improve how we care for our aging neighbors today and in the future, including ways to address growing workforce needs.

 B. Exploring New Models of Public Safety: St. Paul's Office of Neighborhood Safety, Project PEACE, and the Neighborhood Safety Community Council